xwillxu/Python-Arcade/README.md

 # Python-Arcade
-Python games created using arcade made by a 9 year old.
+Python games created using arcade made by a young kid.
 Also this my first repository

-## What I Created In The Last 12 Months
+## What I Created In The Last 2 Years

 ### Shooting Games(5 Games)